statecharts/statecharts.github.io/_glossary/README.md

     [Foo Bars](glossary/foo-bar.html){:.glossary}

 This adds the `glossary` class, allowing us to style it as a glossary link.
 (Within a glossary, you can link to others without the `glossary/` directory, of course.)

+Any static assets, like images you'd like to include in your glossaries, please add them in the same same directory.